kwhit2/holbertonschool-low_level_programming/0x09-static_libraries/README.md

-0x09-static_libraries
+# 0x09-static_libraries

+## Learning Objectives:

+- What is a static library, how does it work, how to create one, and how to use it
+- Basic usage of ar, ranlib, nm

+## Task Descriptions:

-Task 0 - libholberton.a - static library containing many previously-coded functions.\
+- libholberton.a - static library containing many previously-coded functions.
-Task 1 - create_static_lib.sh - script that creates a static library called liball.a from all the .c files in the current directory.\
+- create_static_lib.sh - script that creates a static library called liball.a from all the .c files in the current directory.
-Task 2 - blog post on C static libraries.
+- blog post on C static libraries.